fread-ink/epub-cfi-resolver/README.md

 * Simple Ranges

 Simple Ranges are not fully supported.
 They are parsed as the beginning location of the range.
-That is, for the triple <prefix>,<range-start>,<range-end> it is parsed as <prefix><range-start>.
+That is, for triples like <prefix>,<range-start>,<range-end> they are parsed as <prefix><range-start>.

 ## Resolver